lukechampine/ply/README.md

 Supported Optimizations
 -----------------------

-In many cases we can reduce allocations when using Ply methods.
+In many cases we can reduce allocations when using Ply functions and methods.
 The Ply compiler will automatically apply these optimizations when it is safe to do so.
-However, many optimizations have trade-offs.
+However, all optimizations have trade-offs.
 If performance is important, you should always read the docstring of each method in order to understand what optimizations may be applied.
 Depending on your use case, it may be necessary to write your own implementation to squeeze out maximum performance.

-**Pipelining (planned):**
+**Pipelining:**

 Pipelining means chaining together multiple such calls.
 For example: